skasproject/skas/docsite/docs/twoldapservers.md

               key: clientSecret
     ```

-The modifications are the following:
+The modifications are as follows:

-- The `skLdap.extraEnv` subsection inject the secret value as an environment variable in the container.
+- The `skLdap.extraEnv` subsection injects the secret value as an environment variable into the container.
-- the `skLdap.exposure.external.services.identity.clients[0].secret` fetch its value through this environment variable.
+- The `skLdap.exposure.external.services.identity.clients[0].secret` retrieves its value through this environment variable.

-> Most of the values provided by the helm chart ends up inside a configMap, which is then loaded by the SKAS executable.
-The environment variable interpolation occurs during this load.
+> Most of the values provided by the Helm chart end up inside a ConfigMap, which is then loaded by the SKAS executable.
+Environment variable interpolation occurs during this loading process.

 ### Main pod reconfiguration

-Here is the modified version, with `secret` handling, for the main SKAS pod configuration:
+Here is the modified version of the main SKAS pod configuration, which incorporates `secret` handling:

 ??? abstract "values.skas.yaml"